sin3t/BrowserPuppeteer/README.md

   ![Close windows command with progress displayed][commandspopup progress screenshot] | ![List groups command][commandspopup output screenshot]

 ## Installation
 Signed restartless alpha version is available in releases section ([direct download link][latest version link]).
 Beta version will be listed in AMO.
+To improve productivity the next extensions are recommended to install:

+ - [TabGroups][tabgroups link] - Tab Groups, formerly known as Panorama or TabView, allows you to manage and organize a large number of open tabs;
+ - [TreeStyleTab][treestyletab link] - show tabs like a tree;
+ - [Vimfx][vimfx link] - short, Vim-style keyboard shortcuts for browsing and navigation, for a near mouseless experience.

 ## Commands structure
 Each command consists of several sections : action to do, target to act with, action specific flags and additional (global) flags.
 Number of sections is variable and depends on action type.